-These bright and sunny fabric bookmarks are easy to make and a great scrap busting project!
+These bright and sunny fabric bookmarks are easy to make and a great scrap-busting project!
 If you have kids or teens at home who are looking for something to sew, this project is perfect for them!
-Amy Chappell guides you through the construction steps in the scrappy fabric bookmark tutorial.
+Amy Chappell guides you through the construction steps in the Scrappy Hearts fabric bookmark tutorial.

 supplies